Meghan McCain: 2008 presidential election

-Subsequent career
+Media career

 McCain began writing for The Daily Beast in January 2009.
 In March 2009, McCain wrote an article for The Daily Beast entitled "My Beef With Ann Coulter."
 In this article, McCain questioned why Republicans support Coulter, calling her "offensive, radical, insulting, and confusing".
 While Coulter did not respond, conservative radio talk show host Laura Ingraham challenged McCain's article by comparing her to a "valley girl."
 Ingraham also mocked McCain: "Ok, I was really hoping that I was going to get that role in The Real World, but then I realized that, well, they don't like plus-sized models."
 McCain responded to Ingraham in another article for The Daily Beast entitled "Quit Talking About My Weight, Laura Ingraham": "Instead of intellectually debating our ideological differences about the future of the Republican Party, Ingraham resorted to making fun of my age and weight, in the fashion of the mean girls in high school".

-In April 2009, McCain signed a six-figure book deal with Hyperion.
-She described her aims in this way: "All I am trying to be is a young, cool Republican woman for other Republican women."
-Politico stated that while John McCain did not emerge victorious from the 2008 election, "his Bud Light–drinking, talk-show–appearing, insouciantly Twittering 24-year-old daughter" did.
-Speaking at the 2009 Log Cabin Republican Convention, McCain said there was "a war brewing in the Republican Party" between the past and the future, and that "most of the old school Republicans are scared shitless of that future."